There Is A Brand New Way To Wear Your Silk Scarf Right Now, According To Instagram

 Perhaps the most playful silk scarf on the list, Jacquemus' offering is everything you want a scarf to be; fun, vibrant and effortlessly cool.
 Style this one with a relatively monotone outfit so the scarf really stands out.

-Gemma Lavers is a Fashion Writer at Bauer Media, writing for brands like Grazia, heat and Closer.
+Gemma Lavers is a fashion writer at Bauer Media, writing for brands like Grazia, heat and Closer.
 Gemma specialises in all things clothing and enjoys outfit planning (especially for holidays), scrolling social media for the next trend and shopping (probably for a new coat).

-Just so you know, whilst we may receive a commission or other compensation from the links on this website, we never allow this to influence product selections - read why you should trust us
+Just so you know, we may receive a commission or other compensation from the links on this website - read why you should trust us